basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 `fsm_node_get_objsize_100`    | The 100th-percentile object size encountered by this node in the last minute.

 The `mean` and `median` measurements may not be good indicators, especially if you're storing billions of keys.
-You should be on the lookout for trends in the `95`, `99`, and `100` measures:
+Instead, you should be on the lookout for trends in the `95`, `99`, and `100` measures:

 * Is there an upward trend?
 * Do the metrics indicate that there are outliers?